 The Infrastructure Contributions Plan (ICP) system has been revised to improve the method for securing land for public purposes.

-You can read more about the VPA’s ICPs by clicking here.
+You can read more about the VPA’s ICP here.

 Streamlining for Growth

-You can read more about the Program and how to apply by clicking here.
+You can read more about the Program and how to apply for the Streamlining for Growth program here.

 Current Work Program